 Using estimated 2017 PDPM base rates (calibrated to be budget neutral), CMS recategorized residents based on MDS data into PDPM payment categories and compared how these PDPM payments compared to actual 2017 RUG-IV payments.
-Appendixes A show the resident-level payment impact based on specific resident characteristics.
+Appendix A shows the resident-level payment impact based on specific resident characteristics.
 Appendix B shows the facility-level payment impact based on facility characteristics.
 Note that the comparisons assume no behavior changes on the part of providers.

-As would be expected based on the CMS concerns that precipitated these changes, the most pronounced decrease on the resident level (8.4 percent) is for those in the ultra-high (i.e., RU) therapy RUG categories which represented 58.4 percent of all Medicare fee for service SNF stays in 2017.
-Modeling suggested that reimbursement for residents in other rehabilitation groups would increase: by 11 percent for those in the very high (i.e., RV) categories which represented 22.4 percent of 2017 stays and by 27 percent for the high (i.e., RH) categories which represented 6.8 percent of stays.
+As would be expected based on the CMS concerns that precipitated these changes, the most pronounced decrease on the resident level (8.4 percent) is for those in the ultra-high (i.e., RU) therapy RUG categories which represented 58.4 percent of all Medicare fee-for-service SNF stays in 2017.
+Modeling suggested that reimbursement for residents in other rehabilitation groups would increase by 11 percent for those in the very high (i.e., RV) categories which represented 22.4 percent of 2017 stays, and by 27 percent for the high (i.e., RH) categories which represented 6.8 percent of stays.
 Modeling of payment changes for non-rehab stays which accounted for 9.1 percent of stays increased by 50.5 percent.

-Modeling suggested that under the new payment system, reimbursement for bariatric residents, those with severe cognitive impairments and stays that are 15 days or shorter would see noticeable increases, while residents with HIV/AIDS, those receiving therapy form multiple disciplines and those with stays longer than 31 days would see the largest decreases.
+Modeling suggested that under the new payment system, reimbursement for bariatric residents, those with severe cognitive impairments and stays that are 15 days or shorter would see noticeable increases, while residents with HIV/AIDS, those receiving therapy from multiple disciplines and those with stays longer than 31 days would see the largest decreases.

-On the facility level, modeling showed non-profit homes, that represent 22.6 percent of providers nationwide, seeing an overall 2 percent increase, while payments to for-profit homes decreased by 0.7 percent.
+On the facility level, modeling showed non-profit homes that represent 22.6 percent of providers nationwide, seeing an overall 2 percent increase, while payments to for-profit homes decreased by 0.7 percent.
 Payments to government sponsored homes increased by 4.2 percent.
 However, the change drivers were clearly therapy: payments to homes where Ultra-High therapy RUGs represented 90 percent or more of Part A FFS days decreased by 9.8 percent; payments dropped by 6 percent to homes billing 75-90 percent of their days as Ultra-High; homes where Ultra-High therapy days accounted for 50 to 75 percent of total days saw a 0.4 percent revenue drop.
 Revenue for homes that billed 50 percent or fewer of their days as Ultra-High increased.

-CMS also made available facility specific impact estimates showing the difference between actual Part A payments based on the distribution of resident days by RUG-IV groups in 2017 and estimated payments based on categorizing the 2017 days into PDPM payment categories.
+CMS also made available facility-specific impact estimates showing the difference between actual Part A payments based on the distribution of resident days by RUG-IV groups in 2017 and estimated payments based on categorizing the 2017 days into PDPM payment categories.
 The file also breaks out the estimated change in payment for therapy and nursing components.
-The CMS file can be downloaded here and a file showing just New York homes is here.
-Please note that there are no estimates for roughly 100 New York homes.
+The CMS file can be downloaded here and a file showing just New York homes can be downloaded .
+Please note that there are no estimates for roughly 100 New York homes, potentially due to low Medicare volume and/or unavailability of data.
+(You will need your Medicare provider number to identify your home.)

-Based on the CMS/Acumen analysis (and assuming the same Medicare residents with the same lengths of stay and receiving the same services for each nursing home as in 2017), 52% of homes in NY would see a total revenue decrease while 48% would see a revenue increase if reimbursement for these same residents were provided using the new payment model.
+Based on the CMS/Acumen analysis (and assuming the same Medicare residents with the same lengths of stay and receiving the same services for each nursing home as in 2017), 52 percent of homes in NY would see a total revenue decrease while 48 percent would see a revenue increase if reimbursement for these same residents were provided using the new payment model.
 The statewide aggregate funding decrease for NY would be \$87.9M based on the 506 homes with estimates.